pydata/xarray/doc/io.rst

 (``bounds``, ``width``, ``height``), and they can be understood as cartesian coordinates defined in the file's projection provided by the ``crs`` attribute.
 ``crs`` is a PROJ4 string which can be parsed by e.g. `pyproj`_ or rasterio.
-See :ref:`recipes.rasterio` for an example of how to convert these to longitudes and latitudes.
+See :ref:`gallery.rasterio` for an example of how to convert these to longitudes and latitudes.

 .. warning::